frequently asked questions

 • Increase in self esteem.

-What happens after the programme?
+What happens after a programme?

-After a Davis Dyslexia Correction Programme, the individual must master a list of 217 trigger (non-picture) words in order to eliminate the confusion (blank pictures) associated with them.
+After a Davis Dyslexia Correction Programme the individual must master a list of 217 trigger (non-picture) words in order to eliminate the confusion(blank pictures) associated with them.
 Follow-up support is also included as part of the programme.

 Where do you provide your programmes from?